Unpaid Overtime Settlements: What You Should Know

 For example, since minimum wage varies between states, a case may be worth more if you work in a state with a higher minimum wage.

-How Long Will It Take My Unpaid Wage Claim to Settle?
+How Long Will It Take To Settle My Unpaid Wage Claim?

 A significant factor that affects the length and value of a case is the number of plaintiffs.